MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 Workspaces allows you to save configuration information in the target connection information file.

+The options in workspaces are saved upon closing the debugger or can be manually saved using *File* -> *Save Workspace*.

+Workspaces are automatically loaded when launching from the recent targets list, or can be manually loaded in the file menu.

 In addition to the target connection information, the following settings are storred in the workspaces file.

 #### General Settings